TomHarrop/ird-5acc-paper/ms/results.md

 ### *AP2/EREBP*-like gene expression is associated with panicle diversity and domestication

-To identify transcriptional regulators related to variation in panicle phenotypes, we used soft clustering of scaled L~2~FCs between IM and DM to find common patterns of expression of the subset of annotated TF genes that were detected in our RNAseq dataset.
+To identify common patterns of expression of transcriptional regulators related to variation in panicle phenotypes, we used soft clustering of scaled L~2~FCs between IM and DM using the subset of annotated TF genes that were detected in our RNAseq dataset.
 We did not include the reference accession, *O. sativa japonica* cv.
 Nipponbare, because it is not a high-yielding cultivar compared to other Asian rice accessions (Figure S3 **phenotype-all-varieties**).
-We recovered six clusters comprised of a total of 119 genes (Table S8 **clustered-genes**).
+We recovered six clusters comprised of a total of 119 genes (Figure 5 **cluster-phenotype-corr**; Table S8 **clustered-genes**).

-Three clusters correlated with the main principal component (PC1) in the phenotyping data, which separates wild and domesticated species independent of continent (Figure 5 **cluster-phenotype-corr**).
+Clusters 1, 2 and 5 correlated with the main principal component (PC1) in the phenotyping data, which separates wild and domesticated species independent of continent.
-Clusters 3, 4 and 6 correlate with spikelet number and secondary branch number but not with PC1, meaning that the expression of genes in those clusters does not correlate with the phenotypic differences between wild and domesticated accessions.
-Cluster 4 had an enrichment of HB genes (9 out of 31 genes; *p*~adj~ = 2.5 × 10^-4^).
-It also contained three MIKC^C^-type *MADS* box genes (*LHS1*, *MFO1* and *MADS14*) and three *AP2/EREBP*-like genes including *INDETERMINATE SPIKELET 1* (*IDS1*).
-L~2~FCs of genes in this cluster are low in *O. sativa indica*, high in *O. glaberrima* and intermediate in the two wild accessions, suggesting divergent changes in expression pattern in the two domestications.
+Clusters 1 and 5 are also positively correlated with spikelet number and secondary branch number, whereas cluster 2 is negatively correlated.
-The correlation of L~2~FC patterns in clusters 1, 2 and 5 with PC1 suggests that genes in these clusters may be associated with changes in panicle architecture between wild and domesticated species.
+The correlation of L~2~FC patterns with PC1 suggests that genes in these clusters may be associated with changes in panicle architecture between wild and domesticated species.
-Clusters of genes with high L~2~FC in *O. sativa indica* have a positive correlation with SBN and SpN, whereas clusters of genes with low L~2~FC in *O. sativa indica* have a negative correlation with SBN and SpN.
-Clusters 1 and 5 are positively correlated with spikelet number and secondary branch number, whereas cluster 2 is negatively correlated.
-Genes in clusters 1 and 2 had similar patterns of L~2~FC between domesticated and wild accessions in Asian and African species.
+Cluster 1 and cluster 5 both had a positive correlation with PC1.
 L~2~FCs are higher in domesticated accessions for genes in cluster 1, meaning that they are more highly expressed at the DM stage in domesticated accessions.
-Genes in cluster 2 have higher L~2~FCs in wild accessions, meaning that they are more highly expressed at the DM stage in wild accessions.
+Genes in cluster 2 have lower L~2~FCs in domesticated accessions, meaning that they are more highly expressed at the DM stage in wild accessions.
 Cluster 2 also had the strongest negative correlation with PC1, and low L~2~FCs in *O. sativa indica*.
-The lower L~2~FCs in domesticated accessions could implicate cluster 2 genes in promotion of determinate meristem fate, meaning that their lower expression at the DM stage results in more activity of indeterminate axillary meristems.
+The lower L~2~FCs in domesticated accessions could implicate cluster 2 genes in promotion of determinate meristem fate, because their lower expression at the DM stage may result in more activity of indeterminate axillary meristems.
-Eight *GROWTH-REGULATING FACTOR1* (GRF) family genes were detected in our dataset, and three of them were present in cluster 2 (*p*~adj~ = 7.6 × 10^-3^, hypergeometric test).
+Eight *GROWTH-REGULATING FACTOR1* (GRF) family genes, which are involved in the regulation of cell proliferation [@kimRegulationPlantGrowth2015], were detected in our dataset, and three of them were present in cluster 2 (*p*~adj~ = 7.6 × 10^-3^, hypergeometric test).
-Cluster 1 and cluster 5 both had a positive correlation with PC1.
+In contrast to cluster 2, most of the genes in cluster 5 have L~2~FCs close to zero in *O. sativa indica*, and negative L~2~FCs in the other accessions (Figure S9 **cluster-5-details**), meaning that the expression of these genes decreases at the DM stage in all accessions except *O. sativa indica*.
+The lack of repression of cluster 5 genes and to a lesser extent cluster 1 genes at the DM stage in *O. sativa indica* could result in more branching via the promotion of indeterminate/axillary meristem identity.
-Cluster 5, which had the highest core L~2~FC in *O. sativa indica*, had an enrichment of *AP2/EREBP*-like genes (6 out of 17 genes; *p*~adj~ = 7.6 × 10^-3^, hypergeometric test), and cluster 1 also contains 3 *AP2/EREBP*-like genes (Table S8 **clustered-genes**).
+Cluster 5, which had the highest mean L~2~FC in *O. sativa indica*, had an enrichment of *AP2/EREBP*-like genes (6 out of 17 genes; *p*~adj~ = 7.6 × 10^-3^, hypergeometric test), and cluster 1 also contains 3 *AP2/EREBP*-like genes (Table S8 **clustered-genes**).
 We used qPCR to confirm these patterns in all four stages of each accession for all *AP2/EREBP*-like genes in cluster 5 (Figure S8 **fluidigm-ap2-hb**).
-Most of the genes in cluster 5 have L~2~FCs close to zero in *O. sativa indica*, and negative L~2~FCs in the other accessions (Figure S9 **cluster-5-details**), meaning that the expression of these genes decreases at the DM stage in all accessions except *O. sativa indica*.
-In contrast to cluster 2 genes, the lack of repression of cluster 5 genes and to a lesser extent cluster 1 genes at the DM stage in *O. sativa indica* could result in more branching via the promotion of indeterminate/axillary meristem identity.
 The enrichment of *AP2/EREBP*-like genes in cluster 5 and the presence of 3 *AP2/EREBP*-like genes in cluster 1 suggests that their pattern of expression is associated with differences in panicle architecture across wild and domesticated accessions.

+Clusters 3, 4 and 6 correlate with spikelet number and secondary branch number, but not with PC1, meaning that the L~2~FC of genes in those clusters does not correlate with the phenotypic differences between wild and domesticated accessions.
+Clusters of genes with high L~2~FC in *O. sativa indica* have a positive correlation with SBN and SpN, whereas clusters of genes with low L~2~FC in *O. sativa indica* have a negative correlation with SBN and SpN.
+Cluster 4 had an enrichment of HB genes (9 out of 31 genes; *p*~adj~ = 2.5 × 10^-4^).
+It also contained three MIKC^C^-type MADS-box genes (*LHS1*, *MFO1* and *MADS14*), which promote determinate state of spikelet meristem [**refs?**], and three *AP2/EREBP*-like genes including *INDETERMINATE SPIKELET 1* (*IDS1*), which also controls inflorescence architecture [@chuckFloralMeristemInitiation2008; @leeTwoAP2Family2012].
+L~2~FCs of genes in this cluster are low in *O. sativa indica*, high in *O. glaberrima* and intermediate in the two wild accessions.
+Although these genes may be involved in regulation of panicle complexity, their expression does not appear to have changed in parallel in the two domestications.

+L~2~FCs of genes in clusters 3 and 6 change between accessions from the two continents.
+In cluster 3, L~2~FCs are higher in African species than in Asian species, meaning that the genes are more highly expressed in DM stages in African species.
+The genes in cluster 6 display the opposite pattern with a higher L~2~FCs in Asian species compared to African species.
+Cluster 3 contains the orthologs [**homologs?**] of the *Arabidopsis thaliana* transcription factor *LEAFY*, *LAX PANICLE 1* (*LAX1*) and *FLO-LFY HOMOLOG OF RICE* (*RFL*), which are involved in axillary meristem establishment and outgrowth and promotion of indeterminate meristematic activity in rice [@komatsuLAX1FRIZZYPANICLE2001; **RFL ref**]
+Their higher expression at the DM stage in panicles from both wild and domsticated African accessions could be associated with a reduced number of spikelets.

+> TH: I'm not sure about the previous two paragraphs.
+It's all interesting, but is it too much detail?
+It's a bit of a laundry list: "here are all the interesting things about the clusters".
+Will it be boring to read?
+It is also not 100% relevant to this section, "*AP2/EREBP*-like gene expression is associated with panicle diversity and domestication".

-To find TF genes associated with parallel changes in panicle architecture during domestication, we tested the stage × domestication interaction for *O. rufipogon*, *O. sativa indica*, *O. barthii* and *O. glaberrima* at an FDR of 0.1 (Table SX **DE-genes-interaction**).
+To find TF genes associated with parallel changes in panicle architecture during domestication, we tested the stage × domestication interaction for *O. rufipogon*, *O. sativa indica*, *O. barthii* and *O. glaberrima* at an FDR of 0.1 (Table S9 **DE-genes-interaction**).
 We detected 19 genes with a stage × domestication interaction, including nine *AP2/EREBP*-like genes (*p* = 4.4 × 10^-7^, hypergeometric test; Figure 6A **dom-genes-plot**).
 These genes are putative targets of parallel selection on panicle architecture that occurred during domestication.
 *AP2/EREBP*-like genes were also prominent when we tested the stage × accession interaction separately for each domestication (12 out of 85 genes in Asian accessions; 8 out of 50 genes in African accessions; Table S9 **DE-genes-interaction**).
-The *AP2/EREBP*-like gene *INDETERMINATE SPIKELET 1* (*IDS1*), which controls inflorescence architecture [@chuckFloralMeristemInitiation2008; @leeTwoAP2Family2012], (**check** @chengINDETERMINATESPIKELET1Recruits2018), was DE in both Asian and African domestications, although the direction of change was different (Figure 6B **dom-genes-plot**).
+Consistent with the presence of *IDS1* in cluster 4, it was also was DE in both Asian and African domestications, although the direction of change was different (Figure 6B **dom-genes-plot**).
-*IDS1* was also present in cluster 4.
-Expression of genes following this pattern may have also been a target of selection on panicle architecture, but evolved divergently.
+Genes with this pattern of expression in the four accessions may have also been targets of selection on panicle architecture, but evolved divergently.

 The prominence of *AP2/EREBP*-like genes among putative core regulators of branching in all four *Oryza* species, and among genes associated with differences between wild and cultivated accessions, suggest that they were key targets of artificial selection for improvement in panicle architecture, and had a role in the **reshaping of the rice transcriptome** during domestication.